Seattle University: Environmental sustainability

 Seattle U's move to a pesticide-free campus began in the early 1980s when Ciscoe Morris, now a local gardening personage, was head of the grounds department.
 He put a halt to chemical spraying and in its place released more than 20,000 beneficial insects called lacewings to eat the aphids that had infested trees on campus.
 The success of this led to other pesticide-free gardening practices.

+In 2023, Seattle University became the first university in Washington state and the first Jesuit university to fully divest its endowment portfolio from fossil fuels.

 Athletics

 Between 1950 and 1971, Seattle University competed as a Division I independent school.
 In the 1950s, the basketball team was a powerhouse with brothers Johnny and Eddie O'Brien, who led the team to a rare victory over the Harlem Globetrotters.
-In 1958, future NBA Hall of Famer Elgin Baylor paced a men's basketball team that advanced to the Final Four and defeated top-ranked Kansas State University before losing to the University of Kentucky.
+In 1958, future Basketball Hall of Famer Elgin Baylor paced a men's basketball team that advanced to the Final Four and defeated top-ranked Kansas State University before losing to the University of Kentucky.
 Seattle University was also a leader in the area of racial diversity, with an integrated squad known as "the United Nations team."

 The success of men's basketball, in addition to men's golf and baseball, continued into the 1960s with players Eddie Miles, Clint Richardson, and Tom Workman who went on to successful careers in the NBA.
 The 1966 basketball squad gave Texas Western University its only defeat in a championship season celebrated in the film Glory Road.

 During that time women's tennis star Janet Hopps Adkisson was the first female to be the top-ranked player for both the men and women nationally.
 In women's golf, Pat Lesser was twice named to the Curtis Cup in the mid-1950s and was later inducted into the State of Washington Sports Hall of Fame.

-Before 1980, more than 25 Seattle U baseball players went on to play professionally in both the major and minor leagues.
+Before 1980, more than 25 Seattle University baseball players went on to play professionally in both the major and minor leagues.
 Men's golf and a Tom Gorman-led tennis team were also rated nationally.
 Gorman went on to lead the US Davis Cup team, where he captained a record 18 match wins and one Davis Cup title (1972) as a player and two more Davis Cup championships as a coach (1990 and 1992).

-Seattle U joined the West Coast Conference in 1971.
+Seattle University joined the West Coast Conference in 1971.
 In 1980, it left the West Coast Conference and Division I membership and entered the NAIA, where it remained for nearly 20 years.
 In the late 1990s, President Fr.
 Sundborg started restoring the university's NCAA membership.
 The athletic program moved into Division II in the fall of 2002.